dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 ## getPixelFormat

-Get the pixel format of the `DCEFrame` image.
-Currently, the output format of `DCEFrame` is always NV21.
+Get the pixel format of the image.
+Currently, the image output format of `DCEFrame` is always NV21.

 ```java
 int setPixelFormat()